 The effects of the Coronavirus pandemic on national economies over the past six months have been nearly catastrophic, with many countries facing recessions and unprecedented levels of national debt.
 Our findings show that concern for the economy is higher than concern for personal finances.
-Thirty-nine percent said they are "very" or "extremely" worried about their national economy.
-Consumers in India and Australia are most concerned, with 58% and 49% "very" or "extremely" worried respectively, followed by Japan at 48% and the USA at 47%.
+Thirty-eight percent said they are "very" or "extremely" worried about their national economy.
+Consumers in Australia are most concerned, with close to half (49%) "very" or "extremely" worried, followed by Japan at 48% and the USA at 47%.
 The Chinese show the least concern about their national economy with only 12% "very" or "extremely" worried.
 In fact, concern for national economies has dropped in all countries surveyed since our March findings.

 There are also differences in national economic concern by generation.
-Forty-two percent of Baby Boomers report they're "very" or "extremely" worried for their national economy, the highest level of worry across all generations, while Gen Z is the least concerned at 28%.
+Forty-three percent of Baby Boomers report they're "very" or "extremely" worried for their national economy, the highest level of worry across all generations, while Gen Z is the least concerned at 25%.

-Participants were slightly more concerned for the world economy than their national economies, with 43% "very" or "extremely" concerned.
-Again, consumers in India and Australia are most concerned about the world economy with 59% and 50% "very" or "extremely" concerned respectively, followed by Singapore (49%) and Japan (46%).
+Participants were slightly more concerned for the world economy than their national economies, with 40% "very" or "extremely" concerned.
+Again, consumers in Australia are most concerned about the world economy with 50% "very" or "extremely" concerned, followed by Japan and the USA each at 46%.
 Chinese consumers are least concerned about the world economy with 16% not at all worried, the highest proportion out of all countries surveyed.